pjf/pjf.github.io/tech/_posts/2014-01-21-a-new-website-a-new-philosophy.md

 <!--more-->

-I do a [lot of writing][ethics] on how I feel the world could be a better place, and much of that comes down to changing the way in which we think We're society teach us odd values; we're told sharing and generosity are good, and they are *exceptional* traits to have.
+I do a [lot of writing][ethics] on how I feel the world could be a better place, and much of that comes down to changing the way in which we think.
+Our society teaches us odd values; we're told sharing and generosity are good, and they are *exceptional* traits to have.
 Literally; they are something which is an exception or deviation from expected behaviour.